 - Outside skirt steak: While the outside skirt steak is the polar opposite of the inside skirt steak, this subprimal cut is very comparable.
 Because it’s also recognized for fajitas, it’s sometimes labeled as fajita meat.

 - Plate short ribs: A short portion of ribs found in the plate primal.
 These ribs are delicious, whether braised or grilled.
 Start with a spice rub to add more flavor if you’re grilling them.

 - Flanken-style short ribs: Cut across the rib bones rather than between each bone, and are frequently referred to as Korean-style short ribs.
 They’re a fantastic grilling option.
 Make sure they’ve been marinated first.

 Because it comes from a muscle that cows frequently utilize in their everyday lives, beef brisket can be a touch rough.
 As a result, slow-cooking brisket is a wise way to ensure that it becomes tender as it cooks.

 The flat half and point half of the brisket are the two subprimal cuts.

 - Brisket flat half: This area of the brisket is thin and comes from the back of the brisket, hence the term flat half.
 It’s also known as the “initial cut” by others.
 You can experiment with different cooking methods, such as pressure cooking, smoking, or even sous vide, in addition to the classic slow-cooking approaches.

 - Brisket point half: The point half of the brisket is fattier and more delicious than the rest of the brisket.
 In most circumstances, though, you’ll want to cook it low and slow to get a tender piece of meat that you can cut or shred.
-Although this cut is not well suited to pressure cooking, it can be broiled, roasted, baked, smoked, or cooked sous vide.
+Although this cut is not well suited to pressure cooking, it can be boiled, roasted, baked, smoked, or cooked.

 8. Beef shank subprimal cut